 - death of a loved one

+You can change your beneficiary by submitting a Beneficiary Designation Form.
+Please complete and sign this form and submit it to the UBC Pension Administration Office.
 To confirm the change, your beneficiary information is available by signing into myPension with your UBC Campus Wide Login.

 In the Event of Death